My Story

 Jared laughing, was already running to where the ball came to rest in the rough about 40 yards away.
 Quickly getting up, I ran to meet him…we were the first to surround it and with arms outstretched, he was already forming a circle around the ball.

-Unsure whose shot, as they approached, it was Gramme McDowell’s shot.
+Unsure whose shot as they approached, it was Graeme McDowell’s.
 He was at the top of the leaderboard.
 We were only a few feet away from him and his caddy listening to their interaction…a very cool moment.

-We followed them for the rest of the round, then drove from the heavenly Monterey Peninsula to San Francisco to catch a flight back home, to Mason City, where we watched Gramme, from Northern Ireland win the US Open on Sunday.
+We followed them for the rest of the round, then drove from the heavenly Monterey Peninsula to San Francisco to catch a flight back home, to Mason City, IA, where we watched Graeme, from Northern Ireland win the US Open on Sunday.

 Fast forward to 2022…